Employment Law in New South Wales | Employment Lawyers NSW

 The FW Act governs the making of modern awards.
 These modern awards are made by the Fair Work Commission and set minimum terms and conditions for employees in particular industries and occupations.
 The FW Act also allows for the making of enterprise agreements between one or several businesses and their employees, which override the provisions of the modern award but must pass a ‘better off overall’ test.

-The IR Act only applies to employees in the New South Wales State or local government sector.
-Under the IR Act, the Industrial Relations Commission has the function of setting minimum wage rates and other conditions of employment for employees and resolving industrial disputes.
+The Industrial Relations Act only applies to employees in the New South Wales State and local government sector.
+Under the Act, the Industrial Relations Commission has the function of setting minimum wage rates and other conditions of employment for employees and resolving industrial disputes.
 The Commission can also hear other industrial matters such as claims for unfair dismissal from employment, unfair contracts and victimisation or bullying.

 The Industrial Relations (Child Employment) Act 2006 protects a person under 18 years of age by guaranteeing them employment terms and conditions at least equivalent to those applying under the comparable NSW award.

-Not all of the rights and obligations of employers to employees will apply to contractors.
-Under the Independent Contractors Act 2006, the Federal Court of Australia and the Federal Circuit Court of Australia have jurisdiction in circumstances where the services contract is unfair, harsh, unconscionable, against the public interest or designed to avoid certain provisions of the FW Act.
+Not all of the rights and obligations of employers to employees apply to contractors.
+Under the Independent Contractors Act 2006, the Federal Court of Australia and the Federal Circuit and Family Court of Australia have jurisdiction in cases where a services contract is alleged to be unfair, harsh, unconscionable, against the public interest or designed to avoid certain provisions of the Fair Work Act.

 An organisation may not discriminate against a contractor in regard to the terms and conditions on which the contract worker is allowed to work or in regard to access to opportunities or benefits associated with the contract.
 They may not discriminate in deciding whether to allow the person to work or continue work or by subjecting the person to some other discrimination.